Stay interviews can help your company retain its best employees in today’s dog-eat-dog talent acquisition market.

 Choose the right format

 How you conduct your stay interviews will depend upon your organization’s culture.
 Is it a place where managers and their reports are in close and frequent communication?
 If so, a face-to-face conversation will work well.
 However, if your organization has a more hierarchical structure where there’s a perception of distance between managers and employees, an anonymous survey might work better.
-Remember, you want your interviewees to be able to speak their mind honestly, so choosing the right format is key to making sure that happens.
+Remember, you want your interviewees to be able to speak their minds honestly, so choosing the right format is key to making sure that happens.

 Identify good candidates

-You should conduct interviews with your highest-performing and longest-tenured employees–these are the ones whose experience you want to replicate since clearly there’s something that has kept them engaged and coming back.
+You should conduct interviews with your highest-performing and longest-tenured employees.
+These are the ones whose experience you want to replicate since, clearly, there’s something that has kept them engaged and coming back.

 Time it strategically

-Build-in enough of a buffer between your interviews and any significant company events; the week before performance reviews or year-end bonuses is not a good time to conduct stay interviews, as this may color the answers you receive.
-Also, it’s a good idea to do them all at the same time, otherwise, you risk giving the impression that certain people are being singled out.
+Build in enough of a buffer between your interviews and any significant company events; the week before performance reviews or year-end bonuses is not a good time to conduct stay interviews, as this may color the answers you receive.
+Also, it’s a good idea to do them all at the same time; otherwise, you risk giving the impression that certain people are being singled out.

 Make it a conversation